grompe/BTWTweak/README.md

 - If you die, a gravestone will be placed nearby, if possible.
 If you destroy it, you only get one rock.
 This is so you can have memories of your death if you manage to find your past gravestone.
-Mind you, if you oppose this idea, you can turn gravestones off by setting their block ID to 0 in BTWTweak.cfg.
+This can be disabled in BTWTweak.cfg.

 - If you play with "short" or "tiny" view distance, you will see the sun and the moon, since keeping track of time and moon phases are important parts of the